karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/deleteUserGroupByIds.md

-UserGroupApi::deleteUserGroupByIds — Deletes the userGroup rows identified by the given ids.
+UserGroupApi::deleteUserGroupByIds — Deletes the user group rows identified by the given ids.